 Methodology

-Findings came from the Roundtable discussions, sessions, poster presentations, participant notes, written and verbal feedback, as well as from a follow up Open Forum meeting held January 2026.
+Findings came from the Roundtable discussions, sessions, poster presentations, participant notes, written and verbal feedback, as well as from a follow up Open Forum meeting held in January 2026.

 The data were thematically analysed and is presented in this report.
 The findings are being used to write an Action Plan, proposing ways to develop the SRGH Forum from 2026 onwards.
 The proposals will be developed by SRGH staff, the ALLIANCE, and members of the Forum.